JohnDMcMaster/xystitch/README.md

 * xy-stitch: high level .pto creation workflow (xy-feature + xy-pto)
   * xy-feature: create features
   * xy-pto: tweak pto and optimize it
-* xy-hugin: work on a reduced .pto for faster cropping and rotation
+* xy-hugin: open reduced .pto for faster cropping and rotation
   * Or just use hugin if your project is small enough
 * xy-ts: stitch image into output .jpgs such as tiles and/or one large .jpg

 Misc utilities:
+* xy-cphugin: open reduced .pto to tweak control points around poorly optimized areas
 * xy-outlier: print and remove control point outliers
 * xy-cp: similar to outlier, but operates on image RMS
 * xy-stack: stack image sets using Zerene Stacker.
 Used for distorted chips